Jackass 3D: Filming

 In late May 2010, Knoxville stated that Steve-O's sobriety was at its best and, "there is no beer on set this time around even if some of us wish there was."
 He also said, "To be honest, it's going great.
 Everyone has had different injuries throughout, which is a good sign, and Steve-O is probably getting the best footage out of everybody.
 He is really going for it.
 He wants to prove to everyone he can do these stunts sober.
 It's been two years since he had a drink now.
 Everyone has been real supportive of him."

 At the 2010 MTV Movie Awards, Tremaine said filming was nearly finished but they had not shot internationally yet but intended to shoot "a couple of bits".

 An injury to cast member Bam Margera forced a rewrite for the beginning of the movie.
 On June 12, 2010, Margera was beaten on the head with a bat by a 59-year-old African-American woman outside of his bar, The Note.
 The woman alleged Bam called her a racial slur and that she was offended, but did not hit him.
 When Margera was approached by TMZ two days after the incident, he told them he "never used the n-word" and that "[the lady] attacked me times before".
 He explained:

 I was internally bleeding in the brain for two days and they wouldn't let me leave the hospital.
 I was like, 'I need to go to Los Angeles in six hours to go finish Jackass.'
 We start tomorrow and I'm supposed to get hit in the head and now I can't because of her.

-Margera added in the same interview that the opening sequence is being shot with Phantom high speed cameras, which record at 1,000 frames per second to produce hyper-slow motion, similar to the opening sequence of Zombieland.
+Margera added in the same interview that the opening sequence is being shot with Phantom high speed cameras, which record at 1,000 frames per second to produce hyper-slow motion, similar to the opening sequence of Zombieland (2009).
 Appropriately, make-up effects designer Tony Gardner, creator of the zombie hordes for Zombieland, was a designer for all of the Jackass films.

+Injuries

+In April 2010, Bam Margera told the Artisan News Service that the movie was 70% done and half the crew had been to the hospital with Margera having "three broken ribs and a broken shoulder and a twisted ankle as we speak."
+During filming, recurring guest cast member Loomis Fall suffered a compound fracture of his clavicle, and a broken hand after an improper landing during a stunt involving an umbrella and a jet engine; the X-ray of it is shown during the end credits.

+Ehren McGhehey has broken his neck twice during the filming, as well as suffering a broken orbital bone during the "Lamborghini Tooth Pull" stunt.